European Youth Parliament: Events

-Events within the EYP are that are inclusive of debate are generally known as a 'session'.
 There are a number of different types of events organised across the network.

 Types of Events

+Sessions

+Debate Events within the EYP are generally known as a 'session'.
+Theses are the main events the charity puts on to help develop skills of citizenship participation.

 Regional Selection Conferences (RSC)

 These are sessions organised in local areas, these are generally smaller and select delegates to progress to a National Selection Conference.
 They can vary in length from 3 to 8 days.
 However, notably, in the United Kingdom the vast majority of regional sessions are only one day and more similar in format to a Small Scale Session.
 Selection can take place at these conferences.

-The selection team usually consists of Jury members and a Head of Jury (notably, this is not the case in France) seeks to select a number of delegates to progress onto a National Selection Conference.

 National Selection Conferences (NSC)

 These sessions typically take delegates selected from RSCs and gathers them in one session.
 These sessions can vary from anywhere between 4 and 8 days.
 They are typically more upscale and prestigious than a country's regional sessions.
 Some sessions also field for individual delegates.
 The National Committee of the United Kingdom is an outlier in that they have two National Sessions.

-The selection team, again, usually consisting of Jury members and a Head of Jury (notably, this is not the case in France) seeks to further select delegates onto sessions abroad, typically another National Committee's National Session or an International Session.